 1. The mind-body connection

 Our mind is connected to our body, and there is a constant feedback loop between the two.
 During an accident or traumatic event, our system goes into fight or flight for protection.
 If our body is in fight or flight for too long, our mind becomes distressed and hypervigilant.
-Our immune system and nervous system might also be affected, and we might experience physical symptoms.
+Our immune system and the nervous system might also be affected, and we might experience physical symptoms.
 After a trauma, it is essential to find ways to relax so that our mind and our body can get back to normal.
-If you are having a difficult time sleeping or focusing at work, a mental health professional can help you.
+If you are having difficulty sleeping or focusing at work, a mental health professional can help you.

 2. Avoidance or seeking

 Often after a trauma, we want to avoid the person, place or situation that caused the trauma.
 This may or may not be in your favour.
-Reflect on the situation and ask yourself if avoiding will raise or lower your quality of life.
+Reflect on the situation and ask yourself if avoiding it will raise or lower your quality of life.
 If avoiding will reduce your quality of life, but you can’t go back to the situation, seek a professional.
 Those who do not avoid might tend to seek out the situation, person or place that caused the trauma to relive and figure out the situation.
 Just like avoiding, this can be dangerous or helpful.
-If seeking out the situation is dangerous, and you find yourself doing it, reach out and seek help.
+If seeking out the situation is dangerous and finds yourself doing it, reach out and seek help.

 3. Not everyone wants to talk about it